-Rob Murray for and on behalf of Ernst & Young LLP, Appointed Auditor One Cambridge Business Park, Cambridge, CB4 0WZ, United Kingdom
+Mark Hodgson (senior statutory auditor) for and on behalf of Ernst & Young LLP, Appointed Auditor Cambridge

 Statement of Responsibilities for the Statement of Accounts

 1. The Council's Responsibilities

 The Council is required to:

 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In Norwich City Council that officer is the Chief Finance Officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets: - approve the Statement of Accounts;